 Desktop Setting × 11:07

-User Mode C cool >
+User Mode C Cool >

 System AU of heat mode Disa ble >

 Timer AU of DHW Disa ble >

 Exit

 Touch the mode bar and the screen below will appear.
 Select the mode you want by touching the bar associated with the mode.
-AU Heat Mode and AU DHW Modes are not used on the CX34.
+AU Heat Mode and AU DHW Modes are not used on the CX34 and should be disabled.

-Desktop Setting 🗶 11:19
+Desktop Setting × 11:19

 Mode ×

-Coo I
+Coo 1

 Heat

 DHW

 Cool + DHW

 Heat+DHW